raven2cz/awesomewm-config/README.md

 # awesomewm-config
 AwesomeWM (git-master) configuration with new Amazing Theme.
+Amazing Theme is focused to green colors with gold highlights.
+Applications styling and additional colors are based on Nordic Colors and KDE Nordic Theme [An arctic, north-bluish color palette](https://www.nordtheme.com/).

 # Dependencies
 * AwesomeWm git-master branch!